LeaVerou/lea.verou.me/2023/state-of-html-2023/index.md

 **tl;dr** the brand new State of HTML survey is finally open!

-<a href="https://survey.devographics.com/en-US/survey/state-of-html/2023/?source=leaverou" class="call-to-action" target="_blank">Take State of HTML 2023 Survey</a>
+<a href="https://survey.devographics.com/en-US/survey/state-of-html/2023/?source=leaverou" class="cta" target="_blank">Take State of HTML 2023 Survey</a>

 Benefits to you:
 - Survey results are **used by browsers to prioritize roadmaps** — the reason Google is funding this.